nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 >## **Implementation**

 This section describes some noteworthy details on how certain features are implemented.

+### Past 30 days weight data graph
+#### Implementation
+The edit appointments feature allows users to view appointments in the upcoming dates.

+This feature is implemented using a panel on the main window with a list of clients names that is updated with every command that may affect appointment set.

+One situation that trigger the edit appointments feature is when a user edits an appointment.

+The following details explain how it works:

+*  What it does:
+    * When an appointment is edited in the clients list, it is automatically added to the list of appointments.
+    * The list is automatically sorted in increasing order of the appointment data time.

+* Details:
+    * When the user enters the edit appointment command, it triggers the creation of an object the *Appointment* class.
+    * In the *EditCommand* class, the data entered by user is parsed.
+    * If there is no error, the Appointment object is created which triggers the getAppointment() function in Model.
+    * This function, in turn, calls editCommand() function in FitBook.
+    * These functions call isValidDate() and isValidAppointment() functions in Appointment to confirm whether the appointment date time are valid.
+    * If the appointment date and time are valid, they are added to the appointment list, which is then sorted.
+      Otherwise, an error message is returned.

+* Example Usage Scenario

+  Below is an example usage scenario of how the appointment list mechanism behaves at each step:
+    * The user launches the application for the first time.
+    * The user executes the Edit index app/ command to edit an appointment.
+The execution of the Edit index app/ command also checks whether this appointment is valid in the appointment list.
+If it is, the appointment is added to the appointment list.
+Otherwise, an error is displayed.

+* Design Considerations

+  One important design consideration is how to handle expired appointment dates and times.
+The current choice is to automatically remove them after reopening the app and to display a gray card for the expired appointment date and time.
+    * pros: Users can easily distinguish between expired and non-expired appointment dates and times.
+    * cons: expired date time cannot be updated immediately unless the user reopen the application.

+### Add weights feature
+#### Implementation
+The add weights feature allows users to store weights in an array in the upcoming dates.

+This feature is implemented using a panel on the main window with a list of clients names that is updated with every command that may affect appointment set.

+One situation that trigger the edit appointments feature is when a user edits an appointment.

+The following details explain how it works:

+*  What it does:
+    * When an appointment is edited in the clients list, it is automatically added to the list of appointments.
+    * The list is automatically sorted in increasing order of the appointment data time.

+* Details:
+    * When the user enters the edit appointment command, it triggers the creation of an object the *Appointment* class.
+    * In the *EditCommand* class, the data entered by user is parsed.
+    * If there is no error, the Appointment object is created which triggers the getAppointment() function in Model.
+    * This function, in turn, calls editCommand() function in FitBook.
+    * These functions call isValidDate() and isValidAppointment() functions in Appointment to confirm whether the appointment date time are valid.
+    * If the appointment date and time are valid, they are added to the appointment list, which is then sorted.
+      Otherwise, an error message is returned.

+* Example Usage Scenario

+  Below is an example usage scenario of how the appointment list mechanism behaves at each step:
+    * The user launches the application for the first time.
+    * The user executes the Edit index app/ command to edit an appointment.
+The execution of the Edit index app/ command also checks whether this appointment is valid in the appointment list.
+If it is, the appointment is added to the appointment list.
+Otherwise, an error is displayed.

+* Design Considerations

+  One important design consideration is how to handle expired appointment dates and times.
+The current choice is to automatically remove them after reopening the app and to display a gray card for the expired appointment date and time.
+    * pros: Users can easily distinguish between expired and non-expired appointment dates and times.
+    * cons: expired date time cannot be updated immediately unless the user reopen the application.

 ### Edit appointments feature
 #### Implementation